 Vitamin D1000 to 2000 IU/day

 Please consult your oncology team for advice concerning your situation and dosages.
-It might make sense to be tested for deficiency in vitamin D and plan for follow up to determine if your reading has reached a desirable level.
+It might make sense to be tested for vitamin D deficiency and plan for follow-up testing to determine if your reading has reached a desirable level.

-Foods that increase the risk of ER+/PR- breast cancer
+Foods that increase the risk of ER+/PR- disease

 Significant associations have been found between carbohydrate intake, glycemic load and higher risk of ER+/PR- breast cancer.
 This suggests that women with ER+/PR- breast cancer should avoid foods such as white bread, cakes and sugar, as well as refraining from eating meals with a high overall glycemic load.
 Alcohol and pan-fried red meat have also been found to be associated with higher risk of ER+/PR- breast cancer.
 The following foods have the potential to increase the risk of ER+/PR- breast cancer: